Frequently Asked Questions about Academic Plans

 You can update your SAPC at any time by logging in and selecting the edit function.
 Any changes can be saved.

 You should use the catalog to review program requirements and recommended course sequencing.
-You can work with a counselor or program advisor to develop a plan and refer to the recommendations listed in Starfish for your plan or that your program advisor gives you.
-You can use the advising worksheet for your program (http://cms.montgomerycollege.edu/EDU/plain.aspx?id=15000) to identify the program requirements.
+You are encouraged to work with a counselor or program advisor to develop a plan and refer to the recommendations listed in Starfish or that your program advisor gives you.
+You can use the advising worksheet for your program to identify the program requirements.
 Additionally, you should use the instructions given by your instructor.
-You can also refer to specific transfer agreements and/or recommended transfer programs for specific institutions in ARTSYS or available at on the Transfer page: http://cms.montgomerycollege.edu/Transfer/ You can also consult with transfer counselors or can refer directly to another school’s program requirements to get an idea of requirement equivalencies.
-Additionally, many programs have advising guides which offer specific guidance as to what courses and what sequence to take courses in, as well as any other guidance for successfully completing the program.
-Advising guides can be found on program home pages or https://www.montgomerycollege.edu/academics/program-advising/advising-guides.html.
+You can also refer to specific transfer agreements and/or recommended transfer programs for specific institutions in ARTSYS or available at on the MC Transfer page.
+You can also consult with transfer counselors or can refer directly to another school’s program requirements to get an idea of requirement equivalencies.
+Additionally, many programs have advising guides which offer specific guidance as to what courses and in what sequence to take courses, as well as any other guidance for successfully completing the program.
+Advising guides can be found on program home pages or in the Advising Guides section.

 After completing a draft of the SAPC, you can use the program requirements and recommended course sequence listed in the catalog to review the requirements.
 Additionally, you should meet with a program advisor or counselor to review the courses and course sequencing.
 Finally, you can discuss you course selection options with any counselor or advisor by making an appointment in Starfish.
 Please note, counselors will record recommendations for students’ course selection and other activities in Starfish, and they will not complete your SAPC for you.